 Take Advantage of Cloth Diaper Deals and Coupons

 There are several coupons Cloth Diapers for Beginners has been able to score for our readers.

 For an up-to-date list of those coupons, as well as notice of any upcoming deals, visit the Cloth Diaper Sales, Coupons, and Deals page here.

 Go With Cheaper Diapers

-- Inexpensive pockets (sometimes called “China Cheepies”),
+- Inexpensive pocket diapers (just steer clear of anything called “China Cheepies“),

 - DIY diapers.